 In acts of kindness, the Tamid Jew searches for ways to daily make a difference.
-The Tamid Jews asks, how can I help you?
+The Tamid Jews ask, how can I help you?
 He searches for these opportunities to assist.

 It is no wonder that being referred to as a Tamid Jew, remains one of the greatest accolades and crown that a Jew can possess.
 Happy is the one who has achieved this level of commitment to their Judaism.

 Parashat Tetzaveh describes what is required to function as a Kohein, the special garments that they were to wear.
 The special roles that they were to perform.
-In the centre the word Tamid appears.
+In the center, the word Tamid appears.
 The Kohanim were expected to serve Hashem on a daily basis with enthusiasm and awe.
-Each and every one of us, needs to strive to serve Hashem in the same way.
+Each and every one of us need to strive to serve Hashem in the same way.
 Imagine a world filled with people seeking to grow spiritually daily.
 What a wonderful world it would be.